+NOTE: The T-handles of the sanitation couplings (Figure 13-13) are color coded to distinguish between the black-water holding tank and the gray-water holding tank.
+The black-water holding tank T-handle is black and the gray-water holding tank T-handle is gray.
 The valves that open to release the water are called gate valves.
 The blade that closed the opening in the sewer drainpipes is connected to the T-handle to release contents of the tanks when pulled.
 The sewer line must be securely capped during self-containment use to prevent leakage of waste materials.
 Do not pull the holding tank gate valve OPEN when the protective cap is installed on the pipe.

 Always drain the tank into an acceptable sewer inlet or dump station.
 Whenever possible, drain both the holding tanks before traveling.
 The carrying capacity of your vehicle will be reduced if water is left in the black or gray tanks.
 The holding tanks must be drained only when they are at least 3⁄4 full.
 Doing this will provide a sufficient volume of water to allow the complete flushing of waste materials in the drain lines and hose.
-If the tanks are not 3⁄4 full, add enough water to allow for sufficient flushing.
+If the tanks are not 3⁄4 full, add enough water to allow for sufficient flusing.

-To empty the wastewater tanks, connect the adapter supplied with your vehicle to the drain hose (Figure 13-11).
+To empty the wastewater tanks, connect the adapter supplied with your vehicle to the drain hose.
 One end of the hose threads up through the hole in the bottom of the service compartment and the other end of the hose feeds into the sewer at the dump station.
 Unscrew the cap from the drain.
 Connect the hose, with the adapter in place, to the drain fitting.
 Open the gate valve completely by pulling on the T-handle.
 The tank will start to drain as soon as the T-handle is pulled.
 After you have drained the black-water tank, immediately drain the gray-water tank.
 This procedure helps to flush the black water from the sewage hose.

 When both the tanks are empty, flush them with a freshwater rinse before you close the valves.
 The gray tanks are flushed by pouring a couple of gallons of water into a sink drain.
 The drain outlet is engineered for quick release of the drain hose adapter.
 Always close the gate valves and secure the end cap to prevent leakage while the vehicle is in transit.
 After draining the black-water tank, add a holding-tank deodorant to help control the odor and break down the solids.
 Follow the instructions given on the holding-tank deodorant package.